FalconNL/mc2obj/README.md

     ghc mc2obj.hs --make -outputdir=bin -O2 -Wall -fno-warn-missing-signatures -fno-warn-type-defaults

-If I haven't forgotten anything you should now be able to run the program.
+You should now be able to run the program.
 If not, please let me know.